Mongol invasions of Japan: Landing in Hakata Bay

 The battle lasted for only a day, and the fighting, though fierce, was uncoordinated and brief.
 One low-ranking samurai, Takezaki Suenaga, received word from his commander Shōni Kagesuke that he was to wait until the Mongols advanced due to difficult terrain, but Takezaki attacked the Mongols anyway.
 On his way to the beach, he encountered Kikuchi Takefusa, who had already encountered a Yuan detachment, driven them away and killed two.
 Kikuchi told him the "pirates" had already fled.
 Takezaki and his five companions charged the small Yuan detachment that Kikuchi had previously encountered, but their horses got stuck in the mud, and they were wounded by a barrage of arrows.
 Takezaki and three surviving retainers managed to retreat with the aid of Shiroishi Michiyasu, who charged the Yuan detachment and drove them away.
 By nightfall the Yuan invasion force had forced the Japanese off the beach with a third of the defending forces dead, driving them several kilometres inland, and burning Hakata.

 The Japanese were preparing to make a last stand at Mizuki (water castle), an earthwork moat fort dating back to 664.
 However the Yuan attack never came.
 One of the three commanding Yuan generals, Liu Fuxiang (Yu-Puk Hyong), was shot in the face by the retreating samurai Shōni Kagesuke and seriously injured.
-Liu convened with the other generals Holdon and Hong Dagu back on his ship.
-Holdon wanted to keep advancing through the night before more Japanese reinforcements arrived, but Hong was worried that their troops were too exhausted and needed rest.
+Liu convened with the other generals Indü and Hong Dagu back on his ship.
+Indü wanted to keep advancing through the night before more Japanese reinforcements arrived, but Hong was worried that their troops were too exhausted and needed rest.
 There was also fear of being ambushed in the night.
 Liu agreed with Hong and recalled the Yuan forces back to their ships.

 Disappearance of the invaders

 By morning, most of the Yuan ships had disappeared.
-According to a Japanese courtier in his diary entry for 6 November 1274, a sudden reverse wind from the east blew back the Yuan fleet.
-A few ships were beached, and some 50 Yuan soldiers and sailors were captured and executed.
+According to a courtier in his diary entry for 6 November 1274, a sudden reverse wind from the east blew back the Yuan fleet.
+A few ships were beached, and some 50 soldiers and sailors were captured and executed.
 According to the History of Yuan, "a great storm arose and many warships were dashed on the rocks and destroyed."
-It is not certain whether the storm occurred at Hakata or if the fleet had already set sail for Korea and encountered it on their way back.
-Some accounts offer casualty reports that suggest 200 ships were lost.
-Of the 30,000 strong invasion force, 13,500 did not return.
+It is not certain whether the storm occurred at Hakata Bay or if the fleet had already set sail for Korea and encountered it on their way back.
+Some accounts report that 200 ships were lost.
+Of the 30,000-strong invasion force, 13,500 did not return.